AllenNeuralDynamics/aind-data-schema/docs/source/general.rst

 everything we need to know to interpret data.
 These JSON files represent our ground truth viewpoint on what is essential to know about our data in a single location.

-Additionally, JSON files are trivially both human- and machine-readable.
+Additionally, JSON files are both human- and machine-readable.
 They are viewable on any system without additional software to be installed (a text editor is fine).
 They are easy to parse from code without any heavy dependencies (IGOR, H5PY, pynwb, etc).